MINIF2F-DAFNY: LLM-Guided Mathematical Theorem Proving via Auto-Active Verification: Benchmark

 \subsection{Validation}

 A critical component of our benchmark is validating that generated solutions adhere to the original problem statement without weakening it.
-This prevents solutions from strengthening preconditions, weakening postconditions, or introducing unsound axioms—issues we have observed in other benchmarks such as DafnyBench \cite{loughridge2024dafnybenchbenchmarkformalsoftware}, where weak evaluation scripts allowed such violations.
-Given a problem stated as a Dafny \texttt{lemma}, our validator rejects solutions that:
+This prevents solutions from strengthening preconditions, weakening postconditions, or introducing unsound axioms—issues we have observed in other benchmarks such as DafnyBench ~\citep{loughridge2024dafnybenchbenchmarkformalsoftware}, where weak evaluation scripts allowed such violations.
+Given a problem stated as a Dafny \texttt{lemma}, our validator rejects solutions that contain warnings or errors during verification, modify or remove original \texttt{requires} clauses, weaken or remove original \texttt{ensures} clauses, use the \texttt{{:axiom}} attribute to assume facts without proof, or use \texttt{assume} statements to bypass verification.